hzeller/rpi-rgb-led-matrix/README.md

 The example code using this library is released in the public domain.

-## NOTE the pinout changed on 2015-07-19 to provide more glitch-free output.
-If you have an existing wiring, provide -DRGB_CLASSIC_PINOUT to the compilation or consider changing the wiring as it provides a much more stable image.
+## [PSA: the pinout changed on 2015-07-19 to provide more glitch-free output.
+If you have an existing wiring, provide -DRGB_CLASSIC_PINOUT to the compilation; better yet, consider changing the wiring as it provides a much more stable image.]

 Overview
 --------